Why are my indoor plants growing mould?

 It’s most likely that your plant has white mould – the saprophytic fungus I mentioned before.

-Plants can also have black mould, sooty mould, grey mould, or powdery mildew.
+Plants can also have black mould, sooty mould, grey mould, or powdery mildew, but that shows up on the leaves, not the soil.

 Should I be worried about the mould harming my plants?